Don MacMannis, Ph.D.

 (805) 882-2424 x 102

 Don R. MacMannis, Ph.D. (a.k.a “Dr. Mac”) is a psychologist and Clinical Director of the Family Therapy Institute.
 He has been a therapist for over forty years.
 His practice includes work with children, families and couples, with a specialization in parenting kids ages two to twelve.
 In addition to lecturing nationally on a variety of topics related to families and social/emotional development, he is the co-author of the highly acclaimed book, How’s Your Family Really Doing?: 10 Keys to a Happy Loving Family.
-His second book, Who’s the Boss?: The Win-Win-Way to Parent Your Strong-Willed Child was released in January 2015.
+His second award-winning book, Who’s the Boss?: The Win-Win-Way to Parent Your Strong-Willed Child has been instrumental in helping over a thousand families.
 Don won the title of “Best Family Therapist” in a poll taken by SBParent.com.

 Education and Training: